When you borrow money from a Bank or other lender they will invariably take a flying freehold charge over your property to protect their ‘investment’.

 Please note that a loan secured against freehold or flying freehold property will attract stamp duty.
 This is in addition to the duty or tax that you will pay to purchase your property.
 You may qualify for reduced stamp duty if you are a first time buyer.

-You will need to pay into our clients’ account cleared funds for stamp duty (if any) in cleared funds prior to completion.
+You will need to provide us with cleared funds for stamp duty prior to completion.

 Payment of proceeds of loan